 - The specific type of procedure or exam being done will determine whether you have to do any preparation before the procedure.
 Your healthcare provider will give you any pre-procedure instructions.

-- Be sure to tell your healthcare provider, the radiologist, or the technologist if you have ever had a reaction to any contrast dye, or if you are allergic to iodine.
+- Tell your healthcare provider, the radiologist, or the technologist if you have ever had a reaction to any contrast dye, or if you are allergic to iodine.

 - Tell your healthcare provider if you are pregnant or think you may be.